 Remember that “All things were made by Him; and without Him was not anything made that was made (John 1:3).
 Science is a friend of faith, and God has given us a limited view of what He has done.
 The full scope of creation is beyond our comprehension, but science helps fill in some gaps in our understanding.
 Perhaps someday science will find the axion.

 What does your faith do for you, and is your faith growing or dying?
-Everyone has faith, but is your faith in any way dependent on another human being?
+Everyone has faith in something or someone.
+Is your faith in any way dependent on another human being?
 If so, you are setting yourself up to be disappointed in that faith.
 People die.
 Politicians lie.
 Sports figures lose their ability.
 Philosophical beliefs radiate the inability of humans to think rationally.

 I am an old man, and sometimes I make contact with atheistic people I knew years ago when I was an atheist.
 If they are still atheists, they cannot give me any evidence to support their atheistic faith.
 They are opposed to belief in God, but their atheism has not blessed them.
 They are getting ready to die with nothing but frustration, anger, disappointment, and disillusionment.